This course includes the options of:

 With training in Religious Studies, you’ll discover how religious and spiritual traditions have influenced the modern world, while learning about the diversity, dynamism, and philosophical depth that each of these traditions has to offer.
 Your courses will help you to understand role of religion in the most pressing issues facing us today, such as climate change and the environment, gender, sexuality, and social justice.

 You’ll be taught by internationally regarded academics, who’ll help you understand the complexity and dynamism of the relationship between reason, faith and the social contexts that shape both.
 All our lecturers are active researchers, so you’ll share the excitement of doing original work in a supportive and highly-rated academic community.
-We’re also rated TEF Gold, making us one of the best universities for teaching and support.

 What's the course about?